 The 2015 United Way of the Columbia Gorge (UWCG) Allocations Application Packets will be available through Feb.
 12, 2015, from the United Way of the Columbia Gorge office.

 SOLVE is accepting applications for volunteers to lead Earth Day projects for the 26th annual SOLVE IT event.

-This week volunteers at Adopt A Dog have selected Doodle as the program’s adoptable pet of the week.
-They describe him as follows:
+This week volunteers at Adopt A Dog have selected Roxy as the program’s adoptable pet of the week: